-San Antonio Theft Crime Attorneys
+San Antonio Theft Crime Lawyer

 The act of taking people’s assets—be they financial, material, property or other miscellaneous items— without their permission is known as theft.
 Theft is often known as larceny, but the words are interchangeable according to the law.
 These crimes vary in severity, but all of them can result in significant penalties if a conviction is reached.

 At Calfas Law Group, we have navigated various theft cases and have consistently protected our clients from maximum penalties.
 We know what to look for in the allegations against our clients and how to expose shortcomings in the state's case against them.
 If you or a loved have been arrested, the time to speak with our San Antonio theft crime lawyers now.

 Get a former prosecutor on your side during this critical time.
 Contact our offices to request an initial case evaluation today - 210-405-8315.

 Forms of Theft Crimes & Penalties